 453. The purpose of this Chapter is to regulate the outward processing procedure.

+Outward processing procedure330

-Outward processing procedure 454.
-(1) Outward processing is a customs procedure that allows- (a) goods to be exported from the Republic under this procedure for processing abroad; and (b) products obtained from the processing of those goods to be imported into the Republic and cleared and released for home use under this procedure as outward processed compensating products.
+454. (1) Outward processing is a customs procedure that allows-

+- (a) goods to be exported from the Republic under this procedure for processing abroad; and - (b) products obtained from the processing of those goods to be imported into the Republic and cleared and released for home use under this procedure as outward processed compensating products.

 (2) The outward processing procedure is available only for goods referred to in section 458(a).

-10 Commencement and completion of outward processing procedure 455.
-(1) (a) Goods come under the outward processing procedure when the goods are cleared for export under the outward processing procedure. (b) The outward processing procedure is, subject to subsection (2), completed when products obtained from those goods are imported into the Republic and cleared and released for home use as outward processed compensating products.
+Commencement and completion of outward processing procedure

+455. (1) (a) Goods come under the outward processing procedure when the goods are cleared for export under the outward processing procedure.

+(b) The outward processing procedure is, subject to subsection (2), completed when products obtained from those goods are imported into the Republic and cleared and 20 released for home use as outward processed compensating products.

 (2) The outward processing procedure ends before its completion if completion of the procedure is interrupted by an occurrence referred to in section 109(2).

-Extent to which Chapters 4 and 7 apply 456.
-Chapters 4 and 7, except insofar as a provision of those Chapters is modified, qualified or deviated from in this Chapter, apply to all goods under the outward processing procedure, including to the clearance and release of- (a) goods for export for outward processing; and (b) imported goods for home use as outward processed compensating products.
-Part 2 30 Clearance and release of goods for outward processing Clearance of goods for outward processing procedure 457.
-Goods to be cleared for outward processing must be cleared for export for outward processing in accordance with Chapter $16^{332}$ read with section $456(a)$ .
-Conditions for clearance of goods for outward processing 458.
-Goods may be cleared for outward processing only if-(a) those goods are of a class or kind authorised in any of the tax levying Acts as goods that may be cleared for outward processing;
+456. Chapters 4, 5 and 7, except insofar as a provision of those Chapters is modified, 25 qualified or deviated from in this Chapter, apply to all goods under the outward processing procedure,331 including to the clearance and release of-

+- (a) goods for export for outward processing; and - (b) imported goods for home use as outward processed compensating products.

+Clearance and release of goods for outward processing

+Clearance of goods for outward processing procedure

+457. Goods to be cleared for outward processing must be cleared for export for outward processing in accordance with Chapter 16^{332} read with section 456(a).

+Conditions for clearance of goods for outward processing

+458. Goods may be cleared for outward processing only if-

+(a) those goods are of a class or kind authorised in any of the tax levying Acts as goods that may be cleared for outward processing;

-$330.\,\mathrm{For}$ tax status of goods under the outward processing procedure, see section 150.
+^{330.} For tax status of goods under the outward processing procedure, see section 150.

-331. In the case of an inconsistency between a provision of this Chapter and a general provision contained in Chapter 4 or 7 the provision of this Chapter prevails.
+^{331.} In the case of an inconsistency between a provision of this Chapter and a general provision contained in Chapter 4 or 7 the provision of this Chapter prevails.
 See sections 88(3) and 162(3).

-332. See also section 361(2)(b)(iii) which states that Chapter 16 applies to goods destined for export under the outward processing procedure.
+^{332.} See also section 361(2)(b)(iii) which states that Chapter 16 applies to goods destined for export under the outward processing procedure.

-- (b) the requirements applicable to the clearance for outward processing of goods of that class or kind have been complied with, including requirements and conditions as may be- - (i) prescribed by rule; - (ii) specified in a tax levying Act referred to in paragraph (a); or - (iii) determined in terms of any other applicable legislation; - (c) the person who clears the goods for outward processing- - (i) undertakes to comply with the requirements applicable to the outward processing of goods and the importation of outward processed compensating products obtained from those goods, including requirements and conditions as may be prescribed by rule, specified in a tax levying Act referred to in paragraph (a) or determined in terms of any other applicable legislation; and
+- (i) prescribed by rule; - (ii) specified in a tax levying Act referred to in paragraph (a); or - (iii) determined in terms of any other applicable legislation; - (c) the person who clears the goods for outward processing- - (i) undertakes to comply with the requirements applicable to the outward processing of goods and the importation of outward processed compensating products obtained from those goods, including requirements and 10 conditions as may be prescribed by rule, specified in a tax levying Act referred to in paragraph (a) or determined in terms of any other applicable legislation; and - (ii) gives security for the payment of any export tax that may become payable on the goods; and - 15

-- (ii) gives security for the payment of any export tax that may become payable on the goods; and - (d) measures have been taken to ensure that when goods are cleared for home use as outward processed compensating products obtained from the exported goods, those goods could be verified as compensating products obtained from those goods.
+(d) measures have been taken to ensure that when goods are cleared for home use as outward processed compensating products obtained from the exported goods, those goods could be verified as compensating products obtained from those goods.